-Trying to figure if you have to pay duty on something you’ve purchased outside of Canada can be confusing for people.
+Trying to figure out the cost of duty in something you’ve purchased outside of Canada can be confusing.

 There are two basic questions to think about: